eoinkelly/notes/ai/book-programming-collective-intelligence.md

     * Some ML algorithms are **transparent** i.e an observer can totally understand how the computer came to its conclusion e.g. _decision tree_ algorithms.
 * Opaque/black box
     * Others are **black box** i.e. it is very difficult/impossible to reproduce the reasoning behind the answer
+      * Should I think of this kind of learning a bit like I think about "gut instinct" in humans - with a lot of experience it _can_ be good
+      * Are opaque ML techniques to be trusted less?

 Simple correlation analysis and regression are both basic forms of ML.